tesla3/sata_attention/README.md

 Several directions for future work follow naturally.
 An important next step is to train Transformer models, end-to-end and via transfer learning, applying our formulation of attention, and evaluate downstream performance and convergence behavior.
 Ideally, such evaluations should include _new model configurations that compute attention over more heads than previously feasible_, by reducing the size of each head, because our formulation is most favorable to smaller heads.
 Performing such evaluations at any meaningful scale will require _development of fused hardware kernels that target the performance issues we mention above_.

 Further opportunities for work include compressing higher-order feature spaces and extending our approach to other analytic kernels beyond the exponential.
+More generally, our work enables exploration of new approaches to address the rising demand for storage, compute, and energy, driven by growing adoption of AI services.

 ## Installation